jvarsoke/ictk/README.md

   you would like to use JDK 1.4 - 1.6  the ictk v0.2 tag should work.
   Otherwise get the jar from [sf.net](http://ictk.sourceforge.net).

-* [Ant 1.5](http://ant.apache.org) or better - Only required to generate the       source through XSLT and compile the code, of course.
+* [Ant 1.5](http://ant.apache.org) or better - Only required to generate the source through XSLT and compile the code.

 * [JUnit 3.8.0](http://junit.org) or better - Only necessary if you wish to run the regression testing suite.

-## LICENSE

-   ictk is distributed under the GNU Public License version 2.
-A copy of this license is available in the file named COPYING, which should have been included with this distribution.

-   If you wish to use this library for propriety purposes you must contact the author.

 ## INSTALLATION